Austin Butler: 2019–present: Breakthrough and stardom

 In 2019, Butler appeared in the Quentin Tarantino film Once Upon a Time in Hollywood as a fictional version of Manson Family member Tex Watson.
 Though he had limited screen time, his performance has been described as "intense" and "brooding".
 He received numerous nominations as a member of the film's ensemble cast.
 In that same year, Butler was cast as Elvis Presley in the biopic Elvis, directed by Baz Luhrmann.
 The film premiered at the 2022 Cannes Film Festival.
 Butler's performance received critical acclaim, as well as praise from the Presley family.
 He described the part as "the most intimidating thing I've ever done.
 I honestly didn't sleep for about two years."
 The role earned him several nominations for Best Actor awards, including the Academy Award, BAFTA, Critics' Choice, Golden Globe and SAG Awards, winning the BAFTA and Golden Globe.
 Butler hosted an episode of Saturday Night Live later that year.

 In June 2023, Butler was invited to join the Academy of Motion Picture Arts and Sciences as an actor.
 The 50th Telluride Film Festival marked the premiere of Jeff Nichols's 1960s-set drama The Bikeriders, in which he played a member of a motorcycle club.
 The following year, he portrayed Gale Cleven in the war drama miniseries Masters of the Air.
 He next played the villainous Feyd-Rautha in Denis Villeneuve's science fiction epic Dune: Part Two (2024).
 Butler received praise for his commitment to the role, physical transformation, and complex character work.

-Butler next starred in Ari Aster's Western film Eddington, alongside Joaquin Phoenix, Emma Stone and Pedro Pascal, and in Darren Aronofsky's crime thriller Caught Stealing as Hank Thompson, alongside Zoë Kravitz, Regina King, and Bad Bunny.
-In May 2025, It was announced that Butler would be joining Jeremy Allen White in A24’s Henry Dunham Crime Pic Enemies.
+Butler next starred as radical cult leader Vernon Jefferson Peak in Ari Aster's Western film Eddington, alongside Joaquin Phoenix, Emma Stone and Pedro Pascal, and in Darren Aronofsky's crime thriller Caught Stealing as Henry "Hank" Thompson, a bartender caught up in a web of crime, alongside Zoë Kravitz, Regina King, and Bad Bunny.
+In May 2025, It was announced that Butler would be joining Jeremy Allen White in A24's Henry Dunham Crime Pic Enemies.

+In February 2026, it was announced that Butler would portray Lance Armstrong in Edward Berger's biopic about Armstrong.